tammyk7/auction-mvc/java/hydra-training-modules/Module_1_Distributed_system_basics/Module 1.md

 data integrity, confidentiality, privacy, and non-repudiation which sometimes are important for business reasons and need to be considered.

+### RPC Code Sample
+Run the `com.weareadaptive.grpc.Main` class in folder `code/grpc`.
+- This starts a thread for a server and a separate thread for a client that communicates a greet message.

 ## Message Passing in Distributed Systems